 Your information may also be disclosed to other third parties if myPlates is required or authorised by law to disclose the information or if myPlates has your consent to share the information.

-myPlates will take reasonable steps to ensure that the personal information collected is secure, accurate, complete and up-to-date.
+myPlates takes reasonable steps to ensure that the personal information collected is secure, accurate, complete and up-to-date.
+If you wish to access or correct any personal information we hold about you or have any feedback or concerns about privacy, please contact us as set out below.

 Please contact myPlates if you wish to discuss any privacy issues, or if you do not wish to receive any future marketing / promotional communications from myPlates at the details below: